Greewil/version-update-helper/README.md

 ## Overview

+This project allows you to simplify operations with project's version on dev machines or in CI/CD pipelines.

+After 2.0.0 vuh also can work with monorepos, so you can handle few different modules stored in one mono repository.

 vuh script allows you to

 - suggest relevant version according to your local and main versions

   ('***vuh sv***' or '***vuh suggesting-version***')

-- check is your input version allowed to be new main branch version
+- check that your input version allowed to be new main branch version

   ('***vuh sv -v=1.6.5***' or '***vuh suggesting-version -v=1.6.5***')